shps951023/Trace-Dapper.NET-Source-Code/README.md

     }
   }

   // 1.
-Use generics to pass dynamic categories private  static  T  CastToType < T >( this  IDataReader  reader ) where  T : new () {
+Use generics to pass dynamic class private  static  T  CastToType < T >( this  IDataReader  reader ) where  T : new () {
     // 2.
-Use generic conditions to constrain new() to dynamically create objects var  instance  =  new  T ();
+Use `Generic constraints new()` to create objects dynamically var  instance  =  new  T ();

-    // 3.DataReader needs to use the property string name as the Key.
-You can use Reflection to get the property name of the dynamic category.
-Use the DataReader this[string parameter] to get the database data var  type  =  typeof ( T );
+    // 3.DataReader need to use  `attribute string name is used as Key` , you can use Reflection to get the attribute name of the dynamic type and get the database data through the `DataReader this[string parameter]` var  type  =  typeof ( T );
      var  props  =  type .
 GetProperties ();
      foreach ( var  p  in  props )